Dr. Malavika V. Bagepalli

 Member from 2018 to 2022

 Malavika is a former Graduate Research Assistant in the Solar-FTL.
-She received a BS in Mechanical Engineering from Ohio State University in 2015, and her PhD in Mechanical Engineering from Georgia Tech in 2022.
+She received her PhD in Mechanical Engineering from Georgia Tech.
 Malavika’s graduate research focused on studying granular flows at elevated temperatures for solar thermal energy storage and transport integrated into concentrated solar power applications.
 She is currently a postdoctoral researcher at the Lawrence Berkley National Laboratories where she is the Rosenfeld Postdoctoral Fellow.

 PhD Dissertation: Granular flow experiments and models coupled with temperature-dependent measured properties for solar thermal energy transport and storage